 I love it because it helps children truly understand the individual lines that make up each letter.
 We start with this magnetic board and wooden piece set.
-The kids learn to put together the wooden pieces that form each letter and then they use the magnetic pen to write the letters.
-Not only is it a great foundation, it’s super fun.
+The kids learn to put together the wooden pieces that form each letter, and then they use the magnetic pen to write the letters.
+Not only is it a great foundation, but it’s also super fun.

-Another great resource for this age is Write Through the Bible Junior.
-The advantage to this product is it’s designed to teach the letters of the alphabet right along with the handwriting part.
-And of course, it’s based on Scripture.
+Another great resource for this age is Write Through the Bible, Junior.
+The advantage of this product is it’s designed to teach the letters of the alphabet right along with the handwriting part.
+And, of course, it’s based on Scripture.
 Can’t go wrong there!

 As my children have gotten older, we have found it best to fit copywork in with other subjects.
-For example, our missionary study, To Every Nation, covers history and Bible, but also has a copywork element to it.
+For example, our missionary series, To Every Nation, covers history and Bible but also has a copywork element to it.
 This is a great way to save time and keep your kids from feeling like school is daunting!

 What about cursive?
 You probably didn’t notice, but I never told you to teach your child to print first.
 Hehe.
 Most people do teach their children to print first.
 However, many have advocated that cursive is easier to teach first as children are naturals at circle strokes.
 Whatever you choose is fine.
 Do what you think is best.
 If you choose to do print first, you might wonder when cursive should be added.
 There is no right answer, of course, but most children have a natural desire to learn it around 3rd grade.
 Why not take advantage of that?

-My daughter learned it toward the end of 2nd grade per her request, but prefers to use manuscript (print).
+My daughter learned it toward the end of 2nd grade per her request but prefers to use manuscript (print).
 So, I let her alternate between the two even now that she is in the 6th grade.
 Why?
-I am keenly aware that handwriting is not going to be nearly as crucial in her life and I don’t want to die on this hill.
-Which reminds me… we need to make sure we fit in some keyboarding skills after our children have mastered handwriting!
+I am keenly aware that handwriting will not be nearly as crucial in her life, and I don’t want to die on this hill.
+Which reminds me . . . we need to make sure we fit in some keyboarding skills after our children have mastered handwriting!

-One thing to note, it’s probably best NOT to skip this altogether.
-Although it’s tempting in the digital age, give it at least one year so your child has the experience.
+One thing to note—it’s probably best NOT to skip this altogether.
+Although it’s tempting in the digital age, give it at least one year so that your child has the experience.
 After all, you really can’t “print” your signature.
 Our kids will need to learn that somewhere!